mickem/nscp-docs/reference/client/SMTPClient.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the SMTPClient module.
+A quick reference for all available queries (check commands) in the SMTPClient module.

 :query:`smtp_submit`
 --------------------